Traveling to Morocco in June: Is it a good time to visit?

 Sahara Desert: Go on a camel ride and spend a night under the stars at a desert camp.
 The Erg Chebbi and Erg Chigaga dunes are must-sees.

-Fun things to do in June
+Fun things to do in Morocco in June

 Cooking Classes: Learn how to whip up traditional Moroccan dishes like tagine and couscous.